Liwonde National Park: Fauna

 Liwonde has a population of approximately 17,800 large mammals, and hosts more than 380 bird species.
 Large mammals include African buffalo, antelope (including Common eland, the endangered sable antelope, and waterbuck), baboons, black rhinoceros, bushbuck, elephants, hippopotamus, impala, kudu, monkeys, and warthogs.
 The park is home to dozens of other grazing mammal species, as well as crocodiles.

 Liwonde has been very active in conservation efforts and animal relocation programs.
 Since 1990, elephants, black rhinoceros, elands, impalas, kudu, sables, warthogs, waterbuck, and zebra have been relocated to or from the park.
 In 2020, an aerial survey estimated there were approximately 600 elephants, 1,300 buffalo, 1,000 sable, 6,600 waterbuck, and 2,500 hippopotamus.

 Elephants

 The park is known for elephant viewing and conservation efforts.
-African Parks helped park officials relocate 70 elephants from Liwonde and Mangochi to the Majete Wildlife Reserve in 2008.
+African Parks helped park officials relocate 70 elephants from Liwonde and Mangochi to Majete Wildlife Reserve in 2008.
 During June–August 2016 and 2017, African Parks relocated approximately 500 elephants from Liwonde and Majete to Nkhotakota Wildlife Reserve, and a further 34 elephants from Liwonde to Nyika National Park.
 The $1.6 million project was funded by Nationale Postcode Loterij and the Wyss Foundation, among other donors.
 Another relocation occurred in July 2022, when 250 elephants were moved to Kasungu National Park.